A summer of FREE activities for young people in Charlton Kings

 Detached Youth Work in Charlton Kings

-Youth Work Project Partnership funds Inspire to Aspire
+Youth Work Project Partnership - Inspire to Aspire

-In their report for May of this year, the detached youth workers have noted good engagement of young people in Charlton Kings with up to 20 weekly interactions per session, and a number of new interactions, which is really positive.
+In their report for March of this year, the detached youth workers have noted good engagement of young people in Charlton Kings with up to 20 weekly interactions per session, and a number of new interactions, which is really positive.
 The nature of detached youth work is that the youth workers are available in the streets and parks for the children to talk to rather than seeking attendance at a particular location and therefore this is considered to be a good level of voluntary engagement from the young people.
 The youth workers reported discussing school, home life and plans for the evening with the young people, as well as what they enjoy doing in their free time.
 The feedback is that the young people want to be able to do activities in their local area.

 What is detached youth work and why is it important?